 - Regular treatment team meetings for their child

 - Routine case management through the LMHA or LBHA

 - Family partner services

 HHSC pays for room and board at the RTC.
 Other medical and mental health services — such as therapy, dental care and routine or emergency care — are billed to the child’s insurance.
 For children who are not insured, contact the LMHA or LBHA for information about how the child might still access services.

 How Long Does the Program Last?

 The average length of time in the RTC Project is six months.
-However, each child’s individual needs will determine duration of stay.
-This is determined in collaboration with the child’s clinical team.
+However, each child’s individual needs will determine the duration of stay.

 How Do I Access the RTC Project?

 Families interested in getting help through the RTC Project can call their LMHA or LBHA to ask for a referral to the RTC Project.
 The LMHA or LBHA will send the referral directly to HHSC.
 Find your LMHA or LBHA here.

 HHSC asks our contracted RTC providers to review each child's application to determine if they can meet that child’s needs.
 The LMHA or LBHA will notify families once a child is accepted for admission.